OSGConnect/connectbook/FsurfRemote/UserCredentials.md

 ## Changing saved account information
-To change saved user credentials (e.g. if your password has been changed), just run any command with the `--user ` option.
+To change the saved user credentials (e.g. if your password has been changed), just run any command with the `--user ` option.
 The `fsurf` utility will ask you for a password and then ask you if you'd like to save your credentials.
 Enter 'y' or 'yes' at the prompt and your credentials